 Why Choose Smith Partnership?

-Our specialist team in child care cases is dedicated to providing a straightforward, jargon-free service.
+Our specialist child custody solicitors team in child care cases is dedicated to providing a straightforward, jargon-free service.
 This means that any advice or guidance you receive from us is guaranteed to be easy to understand, clearly explaining your position and options at every stage.
 If at any point you are unsure, our friendly and approachable team are always happy to help.

 With offices in Derby, Leicester, Burton upon Trent, Swadlincote and Stoke on Trent, we are always on hand with accessible, responsive advice whenever our clients require it.
 Our dedication to client care and expertise in this particular field is recognised by the Law Society and our membership of its Children Panel.